 What are the Responsibilities & Duties of a Seller’s Agent?

 In many situations, a seller’s agent is dedicated to you exclusively.
-They’re looking out for your best interests, not those of the seller.
+They’re looking out for your best interests, not those of the buyer.
 As such, they have duties and responsibilities to you throughout the entire process.
 Here is a list of duties and responsibilities that a seller’s agent has to you:

 - Find comps in the area and price your home to market: A seller’s agent will look at other homes in the area that have recently sold and work with an appraiser to determine how much you should list your home at.
 Their goal should be to price your home fairly, at the market level, and in a way that makes you the most money.